JR-EXO/Hogwarts/README.md

 Jery : character , chapter 1 , chapter 3 , main and menu

 Control, Testing, and Validation :

 Input and Error Management:

+The program originally stopped when the user entered an unwanted or invalid input.
+This was fixed by adding input validation loops so the question is asked again until a correct answer is provided.

+Because predefined functions were not allowed, some built-in behaviors had to be recreated manually in the utils folder using loops and conditions.

+Errors occurred when .items() was used on a list instead of a dictionary, causing the program to crash.
+This issue was resolved by replacing .items() with simple loops adapted to the data structure being used.

 Testing Strategies:

+Each chapter of the program was tested individually to save time and to make it easier to identify and fix errors without running the entire game.

+Specific test cases were used, including valid inputs to verify normal program behavior and invalid inputs (such as empty input, non-numeric values, or incorrect choices) to ensure the program asks the user again instead of stopping.

+Targeted tests were performed to address previously encountered issues, such as incorrect input handling, misuse of data structures (lists vs dictionaries), and functions recreated without predefined methods.